ankitshekhawat/twitter-to-rss/README.md

  Created by: Ankit Shekhawat
  Website: http://www.ankit.ws

-## USAGE:
+## Usage:
 python tweet2rss.py
 I use it with an hourly cronjob script

 Before running, edit settings.py for twitter and readability account details and the rss feed meta data details

+## Todo:
+* Add an option to fetch tweets from a user list.
+* Twitter sends tweets in reverse order.
+Need to reverse it by either seperating the fetching with parsing. or somehow from the twitter api itself.
+* Base the pruning to something more intelligent than just feed limits, maybe from number of retweets.